 Things to know before you begin

 - If you use When I Work Time Clock & Attendance, unpaid breaks are not automatically deducted from employees’ worked hours.
 Employees need to clock out and clock back in if they take unpaid breaks during their shifts.

-- Enter unpaid breaks in decimal format.
-For example, enter 0.5 for a 30 minute break.
+- Enter unpaid breaks in minutes.
+For example, enter 30 for a 30 minute break.

 - Unpaid breaks are not visible to employees.

 When adding or editing a shift, use the Unpaid Break field to add an unpaid break.
-Remember to enter the break’s duration in decimal format (.5 for 30 minutes).
+Remember to enter the break’s duration in minutes.